implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Perform a linear interpolation of this vector's position towards `pnt`. `p` controls the amount to move towards `pnt`. `p` is normally between 0 and 1 and where 0 means stay the original position and 1 means move all the way to `pnt`, but you can also have `p` greater than 1 overshoot `pnt`, or less than 0 to move backwards away from `pnt`.
+Perform a linear interpolation of this vector's position towards 'pnt'. 'p' controls the amount to move towards 'pnt'. 'p' is normally between 0 and 1 and where 0 means stay the original position and 1 means move all the way to 'pnt', but you can also have 'p' greater than 1 overshoot 'pnt', or less than 0 to move backwards away from 'pnt'.

 ~~~~{.cpp}
 ofVec3f v1( 0, 5, 0 );